FFmpeg/asm-lessons/lesson-01/README.md

 This is an important line as it defines a C function called `add_values`.

-Let's go through each item one at a time:
+* Let's go through each item one at a time:
+	1. `cglobal`: content from `x86inc.asm`.
+	1. `add_values`: function name.

-1. The next parameter shows it has two function arguments.
+	1. `2`: number of function arguments.
-1. The parameter after that shows that we'll use two GPRs for the arguments.
+	1. `2`: number of GPRs that will be used for the arguments.
 In some cases we might want to use more GPRs so we have to tell x86util we need more.
-1. The parameter after that tells x86util how many XMM registers we are going to use.
+	1. `2`: tells x86util how many XMM Registers we are going to use.
-1. The following two parameters are labels for the function arguments.
+	1. `src, src2`: labels for the function arguments.

-It's worth noting that older code may not have labels for the function arguments but instead address GPRs directly using `r0`, `r1` etc.
+It's worth noting that older code may not have labels for the function arguments but instead address GPRs directly using `r0`, `r1`, etc.

 ---